jingwen-z/jingwen-z.github.io/_posts/2019-08-20-multiple-kpis-in-retailing.md

 - Activated loyal clients amount
 - Purchase frequency
 - Weekly / Monthly new loyal clients' amount

+## Potential issues
+### Cannot find warehouse's purchase price for fresh orange juice squeezed
+We have a juicer in our stores, the employees put fresh orange in the machine, and clients can use the bottle which is just next to the machine to contain the juice.
+To calculate its margin, we need to extract its selling price excluding tax, warehouse's selling price and warehouse's purchase price.
+Unfortunately, we cannot find the warehouse's purchase price for the product.
+What should we do ?
+Since the fresh orange juice squeezed is consisted of kilograms of orange and one bottle, we need to use warehouse's purchase price of 1 kilogram's orange multiply by kilograms amount, plus one bottle's warehouse's purchase price.
+For example, if a 33-cl bottle of fresh orange juice squeezed need 2 kg of orange, the warehouse's purchase price of orange is 1 euro per kg, the warehouse's purchase price of a 33-cl bottle is 0.5 euro, so the warehouse's purchase price of one 33-cl bottle of fresh orange juice squeezed is equal to 1 euro * 2 kg + 0.5 euro = 2.5 euros.

 ## Case studies
 (_All sensitive data in this part is either simulated or hidden by mosaic._)